aplz/elastic-cheatsheet/README.md

   }
 }
 ```
 Note that this will *not* respect any mappings you defined for source_index.
 The mappings in target_index will be inferred automatically.
-If you want to preserve the original mapping, you have to create target_index with this mapping.
+If you want to preserve the original mapping, you have to create target_index *before* reindexing with this mapping.
 ```[source,js]
 PUT target_index
 {